 Kagome instinctively clutched the jewel, roaming over now silent trees.
 A thick swallow caught in her throat.

 He hadn't come.

 She ducked her head, willing herself to inhale.
-Palming the mouth of the well, she gazed into its dark depths; her backpack had already disappeared to the other side.
-She let her fingers curl around the soft wood, beginning to rot.
+Palming the mouth of the well, she gazed into its dark depths; her backpack had already disappeared into her own time, and she let her fingers curl around the soft wood, beginning to rot.

 Like my importance here.